SaurabhJha/SaurabhJha.github.io/_posts/2020-06-12-implementing-regular-expressions.md

 we end up at state 3 and there is no transition from state 3 on character `e`.

 For `abd`, the transitions lead to a final state `4` but for `abe`, the transitions led to a non-final state `3`.
-This distinction is important we will use it in what follows.
+This distinction is important and we will use it in what follows.

 #### Transition graphs with empty string transitions